mmocombe/dsc-phase-1-project-v2-4/README.md

 ### Visual 1
 ![graph1](./images/1.png)

 Top grossing genres are Adventure, Action, and Comedy.
-Microsoft Studios should create a film that is, at minimum, heavy on Action and Adventure.
+Microsoft Studios should create a film that is heavy on Action and Adventure.

 ### Visual 2
 ![graph1](./images/2.png)